sous-chefs/redisio/README.md

 It is important to note that changing the configuration options of redis does not make them take effect on the next chef run.
 Due to how redis works, you cannot reload a configuration without restarting the redis service.
 If you make a configuration change and you want it to take effect, you can either use the service LWRP to issue a restart to the servers you want via a cookbook you write, or you can use knife ssh to restart the redis service on the servers you want to change configuration on.

+The cookbook also contains a recipe to allow for the installation of the redis ruby

 Role File Examples
 ------------------